-The constructed primary HLP will accommodate up to 90M t of ore and is located approximately 1.2 km north of the Eagle Zone orebody, in the Ann Gulch valley.
-The base of the primary HLP is located at an elevation of 880 meters above sea level ("masl"), and at full height, the primary HLP will extend up Ann Gulch to an elevation of approximately 1,225 masl at the top of the planned ore stack.
+The constructed primary HLP will accommodate up to 92 Mt of ore and is located approximately 1.2 km north of the Eagle Zone orebody, in the Ann Gulch valley.
+The base of the primary HLP is located at an elevation of 880 m above sea level (masl), and at full height, the primary HLP will extend up Ann Gulch to an elevation of approximately 1,225 masl at the top of the planned ore stack.
+Stacking of the primary HLP is ongoing.

-The proposed secondary HLP will commence in approximately Year 8 and will accommodate the remaining ore (with expansion potential) and is planned to be located approximately 3 km east of the Eagle Zone orebody near the Olive Zone pit.
-The base of the secondary HLP is planned to be located in the upper portion of the basin at an elevation of 1,300 masl, and at full height, the secondary HLP will extend to an elevation of approximately 1,470 masl at the top of the planned ore stack.
+The proposed secondary HLP will commence in 2029 and will accommodate the remaining ore (with expansion potential) and is planned to be located approximately 3 km east of the Eagle Zone orebody near the Olive Zone pit.
+The base of the secondary HLP is planned to be located in the upper portion of the basin at an elevation of 1,300 masl, and at full height, the secondary HLP will extend to an elevation of approximately 1,500 masl at the top of the planned ore stack.